dmics/commandlinebootcamp/readme.md

 *Original slides and activity were developed by Thomas Padilla and have been lightly altered*

 ### Introduction
+**Before we start, download our [sample texts](https://github.com/dmics/commandlinebootcamp/blob/master/dmics-texts.zip) and put the .zip file on the Desktop.**

 [Slides here](https://docs.google.com/presentation/d/1ikyXzrrbHEa9JUi14quuGZFMnEkye8tNtKaCVYJawAw/edit?usp=sharing)

 During this session you will be introduced to the command line.
 The